Hodgkin and Non Hodgkin – Similarities

 The lymph nodes of the associated skeletal part are affected here.
 The self-value collapse is only somewhat weaker than it would be if the relevant bone itself were affected.
 The lymph nodes suffer the same as the bone, namely “holes” or necroses in the conflict-active phase.
 Under the microscope, such a lymph node (not yet enlarged) looks like a “Swiss cheese.”

 In the pcl-phase (healing phase), the lymph node swells to refill the necroses as a good sign of healing.
 As a result, such a lymph node has cell mitoses, in contrast to a lymph node in the drainage area of an abscess, which is only swollen because of “overload,” i.e., it has no mitoses and is therefore considered “benign.”

 The so-called non-Hodgkin belongs to the outer germ layer (cerebral cortex) and is the healing phase after a frontal or cancer fear conflict or powerlessness conflict. (one would have to do something urgently) – Here, however, depending on the handedness, hormonal situation, schizo constellation, etc. – and at the same time one of the most feared vicious circles.

-Frontal anxiety is a fear of something that is supposedly coming towards you and that you cannot avoid.
+Frontal fear is a fear of something that is supposedly coming towards you and that you cannot avoid.
 If the way back to the rear is also blocked, then the patient (human or animal) suffers an additional “fear in the neck” and is instantly in fronto-occipital schizophrenic constellation.

 Frontal fear in humans and animals is a genuine fear, i.e., fear of genuine danger, an attacking human or animal, etc. Only secondarily, it often becomes with us humans fear of something imaginary, which seems to be no less dangerous to the patient than an attacking wild animal.
 E.g., the doctor has told a patient: “We suspect cancer” or “You have cancer.”